The Persecution of the Jews

 AD 70 to AD 1967

 After Jerusalems` destruction, and through the centuries, the Jews wandered.
 They settled all over the globe.
-Anti-Semitism followed them wherever they went, but very few remained in the holy land.
-In the first two centuries, many settled in Babylonia.
+Anti-Semitism followed them wherever they moved, but very few remained in the holy land.
+For two centuries, many settled in Babylonia.

-The age of the prophets had gone and God no longer spoke to the Jews, Christs` rejection was their major stumbling block.
+The age of the prophets went, God no longer spoke to the Jews.
+Christs` rejection was their major stumbling block.
 God chose not to speak to them anymore.
-But the old testament prophets predicted the future of the Jews right up to the end of the modern world.
+But the Jewish prophets predicted their future up to the end of the modern world.

 The Spanish Inquisition saw many Jews murdered.
 Led by the Catholic Christian movement.
 They opposed the Jews in disbelief of Christ and opposition to Christianity.